naszam/wfil/README.md

 Applications:

 - Uniswap
-- WFIL as Collater on MakerDAO
+- WFIL as Collateral on MakerDAO
 - De-Fi
 - ...